WordPress block templates: a comprehensive guide

 How to create a block pattern in WordPress?

-How to make a block template?
+How to make a block template in WordPress?

 How to use WordPress block themes?